open-zaak/open-zaak/docs/development/howtos/data_generation.rst

 Data generation
 ===============

-To fill in the test environment with data (for example for :ref:`performance_scenarios`) ``generate_data`` management command can be used.
+To fill in the test environment with data (for example for :ref:`performance_index`) ``generate_data`` management command can be used.
 It generates resources for Zaken, Catalogi, Documenten and Besluiten APIs and relations between them.